wp-plugins/statpress-reloaded/readme.txt

 = Update =

 * Deactivate StatPress plugin (no data lost!)
-* Override "wp-statpress" directory in wp-content/plugins/
+* Delete "wp-statpress" directory in wp-content/plugins/
+* Upload the content of the ZIP
-* Re-activate it on your plugin management page
+* Activate "Statpress Reloaded" on your plugin management page
 * In the Dashboard click "StatPress", then "StatPressUpdate" and wait until it will add/update db's content

 Update from within Wordpress Admin Panel does work, too.
 But don't forget to run "StatPressUpdate" afterwards!